5 Design Tips for a Successful Retargeting Ad

 5. Throw in a bone: everyone likes a good deal

-If you can afford to entice your user’s way back into your app with a promotion, by all means do it!
-Discounts, free items, temporary plan upgrade, etc. These can really help the decision of coming back to your app.
+If you can afford to entice your user’s way back into your app with a promotion, by all means do it.
+Discounts, free items, temporary plan upgrade, etc. This will increase the likelihood of users coming back to your app.